-In the next two examples the parentheses change the order of operations from what they were when there were no parentheses.
+In the next two examples the parentheses change the order of operations from what they are when there are no parentheses.
 Compare these examples with the previous ones.

-Maple has built into it all of the functions found on a scientific calculator.
+Maple has built into it all the functions found on a scientific calculator plus a whole lot of other functions.
+This sentence contains a hyperlink to a list of Maple's built in functions.
 We can also define our own functions like this.

 '''

-\lceil > f := t^2sin(t);
+[ > f := t^2sin(t);

 '''